mobile app bar

 February 4, 2011; Dallas, TX, USA; NFL commissioner Roger Goodell (left) talks with Cincinnati Bengals wide receiver Chad Ochocinco prior to a press conference at the Super Bowl XLV media center.

 These days, touchdown celebrations are commonplace in the NFL.
-Back when Chad Johnson was tearing up the league, though, that wasn’t the case.
-The NFL had very strict policies on scoring or turnover festivities throughout the 2000s and mid-2010s.
-Whether he was named Johnson or Ochocinco, the former wideout didn’t let those rules prevent him from putting on a show.
+However, back when Chad Johnson was tearing up the league, that wasn’t the case.
+The NFL had strict policies on scoring or turnover festivities throughout the 2000s and until the mid-2010s.
+The former wideout didn’t let those rules prevent him from putting on a show, though.
+And the NFL was there when Johnson stepped over the celebratory boundaries, with Roger Goodell fining him regularly for his antics.

-“He took all my money… I started calling him Dad, because he was taking so much at a time.
+“He took all my money… I started calling him dad because he was taking so much at a time.
 [And] I never stopped.
-Because I don’t think he understood during that time I’m having fun and playing the game the way I felt it should be played… we have the best relationship now… it’s like the bad kid seeing the principal years after graduating.”
+Because I don’t think he understood during that time I’m having fun and playing the game the way I felt it should be played… we have the best relationship now… it’s like the bad kid seeing the principal years after graduating,” said Johnson.

-Johnson eventually grew tired of seeing money yanked from his weekly checks.
-However, that didn’t stop him from celebrating.
+Johnson did get tired of seeing money yanked from his weekly checks.
+But that didn’t stop him from celebrating.
 Instead, he began paying his fines before they were assessed.

 “By the time I got to year six or seven… I was getting fined so much, I started sending the money in a week in advance.
 I already knew I was gonna do something, they knew I was gonna do something.
-So you don’t have to take it out of my check, here you go ahead of time.”
+So you don’t have to take it out of my check, here you go ahead of time,” revealed Chad.

-When the NFL adjusted its rules on “excessive celebrations” in 2017, Goodell sought Johnson’s advice.
-While Goodell admitted public perception led to his desire to alter the legislation, he knew it was important to have players’ perspectives on the issue.
-In his mind, there was no better person to collaborate with than Johnson.
+When the NFL was planning to tweak its rules on “excessive celebrations” in 2017, Goodell sought Johnson’s advice.
+While the Commissioner admitted public perception led to the alteration of the legislation, he knew it was important to have players’ perspectives too.
+And in his mind, there was no better person to collaborate with than Johnson.

 “He wanted to make the game more fun… fans wanted it.
 We had that ‘No Fun League’ stuff… let them have a good time.
-And it sort of took a while to get that through, cause everyone wants to be the ‘pure football’… I think it’s fantastic to let guys express who they are and how much they love the game.”
+And it sort of took a while to get that through, cause everyone wants to be the ‘pure football’… I think it’s fantastic to let guys express who they are and how much they love the game,” said Goodell.

 After Goodell’s admission, Johnson asked if it was “possible” for him to get his money back.
-As they all laughed, Goodell told him his money “has been spent.”
+As they all laughed, the Commissioner told him his money “has been spent” already.

-His sacrifice, though, paved the way for outstanding individual and team shenanigans we see today.
-And that’s something players and fans alike are thankful for.
+Ocho’s sacrifice, though, paved the way for the outstanding individual and team shenanigans we see today.
+And that’s something players and fans alike would be thankful for.

 About the author